dafarry/white-cuts-across-black-background/README.md

 coded up a quick version myself in Python.
 Apologies to whoever originated the effect.
 This version loops, of course.

-I did this as a "quick" coding challenge, but I must admit that it proved more difficult than I expected.
-I had to import nearly all of the various graphics modules from the "pillow" image library to get enough features to make it work.
-I consider it to be time reasonably well spent though, since I now know a lot more about that image library than I did before.

 This file is about 50 lines of Python, using the Numpy and Pillow libraries and ffmpeg to create the video: